 Up to $150, for the purchase of a clothes washer with a water factor of 5 or less and is recognized as an EnergyStar appliance.

 Outdoor irrigation accounts for approximately 60% of total water used in our service area.
 EVWD encourages optimum irrigation efficiency through the use of:

 - More low-water-use plants and less turf grass in landscape design

 Direct Installation Program- Weather Based Irrigation Controllers

 Weather based irrigation controllers (WBIC) use the weather to set your irrigation schedule instead of a traditional sprinkler controller.
 To help customers be water efficient outdoors, the District will replace your old irrigation controller with a new WBIC through a new direct installation program at no cost to the customer.
 To learn more and participate in the program click on the link below.

-Up to $150, per weather-based irrigation system installed for sprinkler control devices that automatically adjust irrigation schedules in response to changing weather or environmental conditions.
+Up to $150, per weather-based irrigation controller installed that automatically adjust irrigation schedules for sprinkler systems in response to changing weather or environmental conditions.

 High-Efficiency Sprinkler Nozzles